urschrei/cleantwitter/Readme.md

 Click here to download the Safari 5 extension:
 <http://github.com/downloads/urschrei/cleantwitter/cleantwitter.safariextz>

-If you are a Firefox user, you can install this extension as Greasemonkey script, by first installing [Greasemonkey], then clicking here to install the extension:
+If you are a Firefox user, you can install this extension as Greasemonkey script, by first installing [Greasemonkey], then clicking here to install the user script:
 <http://github.com/urschrei/cleantwitter/blob/master/cleantwitter.user.js>

 [Greasemonkey]: https://addons.mozilla.org/en-US/firefox/addon/748/